 In Australia, World Refugee Day is observed through a variety of events and activities, such as cultural performances, film screenings, educational workshops, and fundraising campaigns.
 These occasions create opportunities for Australians to learn about refugee experiences, recognise the valuable contributions of refugees to their society, and express solidarity with displaced populations worldwide.
 World Refugee Day is observed globally on June 20, enriching the nation's social fabric and fostering a greater understanding of this critical humanitarian issue.

 World Refugee Day facts

-In the News and Trending for World Refugee DayUpdated Statement by the Prime Minister on World Refugee Day
+In the News and Trending in Australia for World Refugee DayUpdated Anyier was born in a camp, here's what she wants you to know on World Refugee Day

 cwsglobal.orgWorld Refugee Day: Understanding refugees’ mental health challenges

 monash.eduA Walk for World Refugee Day from Dandenong to Footscray

 Top things to do in Australia for World Refugee Day